ircdocs/modern-irc/index.md

 Along with various channel types, there are also channel modes that can alter the characteristics and behaviour of individual channels.
 See the [Channel Modes](#channel-modes) section for more information on these.

-To create a new channel or become part of an existing channel, a user is required to join the channel using the [`JOIN`](#join-message).
+To create a new channel or become part of an existing channel, a user is required to join the channel using the [`JOIN`](#join-message) command.
 If the channel doesn't exist prior to joining, the channel is created and the creating user becomes a channel operator.
 If the channel already exists, whether or not the client successfully joins that channel depends on the modes currently set on the channel.
 For example, if the channel is set to `invite-only` mode (`+i`), the client only joins the channel if they have been invited by another user or they have been exempted from requiring an invite by the channel operators.

 A user may be a part of several channels at once, but a limit may be imposed by the server as to how many channels a client can be in at one time.
 This limit is specified by the [`CHANLIMIT`](#chanlimit) `RPL_ISUPPORT` token.
 See the [Feature Advertisement](#feature-advertisement) section for more details on `RPL_ISUPPORT`.